FlintNUU Flint Docs

 Import curated exports, not everything.
 Source Flints should prepare focused export bundles.
 Import only what you need.

 Treat imports as read-only.
-Imported files will be overwritten on the next sync.
+Imported files will be overwritten on the next update.
 If you need to modify content, copy it to your Mesh first.

 Keep imports organized.
 The folder structure (Imports/<Flint>/<Export>/) keeps sources clear.
 Reference files using their full paths.